An Ode to Airline Magazines, Which Appear to Be Permanently Grounded

 The American Way is no more.

 That’s not a political statement, although that sentence does reflect a bygone area (which would be print).
-American Way is, or was, the in-flight magazine for American Airlines, but as reported by the travel site One Mile at a Time, the publication has ended after nearly 55 years of publishing .
+American Way is, or was, the in-flight magazine for American Airlines, but as reported by the travel site One Mile at a Time, the publication has ended after nearly 55 years of publishing.

-And the airline itself doesn’t seemed too concerned about its demise, announcing the news via a short press release that does more to highlight the in-flight multimedia options available to passengers and suggesting this is all just great for the environment.
+And the airline itself doesn’t seem too concerned about its demise, announcing the news via a short press release that does more to highlight the in-flight multimedia options available to passengers and suggests this is all just great for the environment.
 “In addition to providing customers with more of what they want, this change will also eliminate some paper waste and reduce weight on our aircraft,” the press release notes.
 “We’re always looking for ways to reduce, reuse and recycle in our operation, and we welcome opportunities to take even small steps in the right direction.”

-Besides the video and music options taking over passengers’ attention, you can blame COVID-19 for the demise of airline magazines, which includes the sudden end to Delta’s Sky publication back in March 2020.
+Besides the video and music options taking over passengers’ attention, you can blame COVID-19 for the demise of airline magazines, which includes the sudden end of Delta’s Sky publication back in March 2020.
 That magazine, which once boasted a circulation of five million (!), was considered “non-essential” and removed as part of Delta’s pandemic-related cleaning protocol.
 Southwest and Alaska Airlines have also stopped publishing print editions.

 While One Mile at a Time makes some good points about the inevitable passing of the in-flight mag — it’s environmentally unsound, passengers prefer to use the airline’s screens (or their own phones/tablets) for entertainment, we don’t like touching things that have been leafed through by multiple people, etc. — I’m going to take a moment and give the airline magazine its due.
 (It should be noted here that I’ve previously written for two airline magazines and many of my freelancer friends have or had also placed bylines in these publications.)